timbophillips/hasura-auth-server/README.md

 ### POST /changepassword

 * Expects a POST request including
-    * Standard HTTP Authorization headers (https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization)
+    * Standard HTTP Authorization headers
+    * Read more about that at (https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization)
     * JSON body with `{ 'newpassword' : 'MyNewPassword' }`

 Test with HTTPie